edmeta2023/presto/presto-docs/src/main/sphinx/functions/array.rst

         SELECT array_min_by(ARRAY ['a', 'bbb', 'cc'], x -> LENGTH(x)) -- 'a'

+.. function:: array_most_frequent(array(T)) -> array(T)

+    Returns the most frequent element of an array.
+If there are multiple elements with same frequency, the function returns the biggest in input.

 .. function:: array_normalize(x, p) -> array

    Normalizes array ``x`` by dividing each element by the p-norm of the array.